phpscott/open-source/FilmhubIngestor/README.md

         - "postingest/" // clean on full run

 #### The following list of directories are Filmhub Genres (Main)

 These contain individual items for each Filmhub type (series/single work).
 See: conf/default.json for an example.
-Each of these should be cleaned on a full script run;
+Each of these should be cleaned on a full script run.

+- Each of these folders need to be created in the mrssimport folder created above:
     - "Action/Adventure": "mrssimport/actionadventure/",
     - "Animation": "mrssimport/animation/",
     - "Comedy": "mrssimport/comedy/",
     - "Crime": "mrssimport/crime/",
     - "Documentary": "mrssimport/documentary/",
     - "Fantasy": "mrssimport/fantasy/",
     - "Horror": "mrssimport/horror/",
     - "Informational & Educational": "mrssimport/infoandedu/",
     - "Musical/Dance": "mrssimport/musicaldance/",
     - "Music & Performances": "mrssimport/musicperformance/",
     - "Mystery": "mrssimport/mystery/",
     - "Reality Show": "mrssimport/realityshow/",
     - "Sci-Fi": "mrssimport/scifi/",
     - "Sport & Fitness": "mrssimport/sportsfitness/",
     - "Thriller": "mrssimport/thriller/",
     - "Unknown": "mrssimport/unknown/",
     - "War": "mrssimport/war/",
     - "Western": "mrssimport/western/"

 ### Running the Script: